Jiahuiqu/LDS2AE/README.md

 # LDS $^2$ AE
-The python code implementation of the paper "Local Diffusion Shared-Specific Autoencoder for Multimodal Remote Sensing Image Classification with Arbitrary Missing Modalities"
+The python code implementation of the AAAI 2024 paper "LDS$^2$AE: Local Diffusion Shared-Specific Autoencoder for Multimodal Remote Sensing Image Classification with Arbitrary Missing Modalities"

 # RHDN
 The python code implementation of the paper "LDS$^2$AE: Local Diffusion Shared-Specific Autoencoder for Multimodal Remote Sensing Image Classification with Arbitrary Missing Modalities"